HeshanKarunaratne/aws/README.md

         - Project
             1. All CRUD operations
             2. Find a project by name
-            3. Find the employees assigned to a project'
+            3. Find the employees assigned to a project
             4. Find agile /fixed-bid projects
             5. Find on-hold projects
         - Employee